maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 a local build procedure, is that in a local build procedure you generally control the naming of artifacts (such as files and folders).
 In a PaaS such as AWS, you often do not.
-For example, AWS reserves the responsibility of assigning it a unique IDs to EC2 instances.
+For example, AWS reserves the responsibility of assigning unique IDs to EC2 instances.

 This difference entails consequences for how cleanups and rollbacks are handled during a failed build process.